 The current concept of sustainable development was first presented in 1987 by the U.N. in the Brundtland Report (entitled Out Common Future) -- yet it didn't really take off until the 2000's when the terminology was catapulted into the public realm with the creation of the ubiquitous United Nations Sustainable Development Goals (SDGs) in 2012.
 The UN SDGs are now a common reporting framework for private companies, governments, and international initiatives.
 In fact, 74% of the world’s largest 250 companies report annually using the UN SDGs.

-environmental impactThe idea of sustainable development came as a response to the exponential economic growth that has been ongoing since the industrial revolution.
+environmental impactThe idea of sustainable development came as a response to the exponential economic growth that has been ongoing since the Industrial Revolution.
 Growth has been prioritized over the environment during this period, leading to many consequences.
 Displacing local communities, deforesting land for urbanization, and inefficient resource use are all common practices.
 As a result, the world now faces issues with no immediate solution, like poor air quality, degraded land, and climate change.

 Sustainable development is the solution.
 The United Nations defines sustainable development as “development that meets the needs of the present without compromising the ability of future generations to meet their own needs.”
 Simply put, it balances economic growth with the associated social and environmental impacts.